davidmolina/davidmolina.github.io/resume.md

 Founded the OSU Chicana/o Alumni Association of Oregon State University (ChAOSU), formed first board of directors, raised funds and awarded annual book scholarships, [organized and host annual campus reunions](https://www.flickr.com/photos/osuclaa/), launch an endowment scholarship fund for future generations, keynote at Si Se Pudo graduation, launch official OSU alumni page, and Facebook page.

 Favorite time: attending OSU Chicano/Latino graduation ceremonies to meet new alumni and learn about their next move.

+Resigned to focus on family and helping raise three little girls, two of which were newborn twins.

 ## Recommendations